People's plan for nature

 Meetings over four weekends

-The online participation and citizens' assembly aim to ensure that the Peoples' Plan for Nature is rooted in the values, ideas and experiences of people from all parts of the country.
+The online participation and citizens' assembly aimed to ensure that the Peoples' Plan for Nature is rooted in the values, ideas and experiences of people from all parts of the country.
 Participants met over four weekends between November 2022 and February 2023.
 Two of these took place in Birmingham, the other two online.

 Read more: People's Plan for Nature